NomicFoundation/hardhat/docs/guides/project-setup.md

   Quit
 ```

+### Empty `builder.config.js`
-If you select _Create an empty buidler.config.js_, Buidler will create a `buidler.config.js` with the following content:
+If you select _Create an empty buidler.config.js_, Buidler will create an unpopulated `buidler.config.js`:
 ```js
 module.exports = {};
 ```
-And this is enough to run Buidler using a default project structure.
+This will be enough for Buidler to run using a default project structure.

+You may want to have a look at the [configuration](../config/README.md) page to see what options are right for your project.

 ### Sample Buidler project